Recording and Posting a Welcome Video

 Once the announcement is open, make sure your cursor is in the text box where you will want your video to end up, for example:

-Then, click the "Embed" icon, which resembles a cloud:
+Then, click the "Embed" icon:

 Finally, paste your code: